batclkb/MovieSuggestion/README.md

 Code Flow:

-a.
-The user title is searched in the dataset.
-b.
-Similarity scores are ranked according to the movie index.
-c.
-The movies with the highest scores are recommended.
+First, the user searches for the movie name in the dataset.
+Then, similarity scores are ranked according to the Movie index.
+As a result, the movies with the highest scores are recommended.